KennethJakobsen/Swashbuckle.AspNetCore.Polymorphism/README.md

 Polymorhism doc and schema filters

 # How to use
-Create a new TypesPasser to pass your collection of base types to the filters.
-Add Filters to config.
+Use the AddTypes extension to add an array of your base types.
 ```

 services.AddSwaggerGen(options =>